jdtonkin/tonkinlab/content/home/slider.md

  [[item]]
    title = ""
-   content = "We argue that we can no longer aim to restore river ecosystems to historical or ‘natural’ states, because often, and increasingly, those states no longer exist.
+   content = "We argue that we can no longer _solely_ aim to restore river ecosystems to historical states, because often, and increasingly, those states no longer exist.
 Similarly, models based on past correlations do poorly looking into the future for how species may respond to unprecedented changes." align = "center"

   # overlay_color = # "#C28542"  # An HTML color value.